 Our partners include:

 Cambridge University’s Department of Surgery has a strong clinical research emphasis and focuses on improving the surgical management of disease through basic and translational research especially applied clinical research.
 A key feature of the department is the close integration of University and NHS surgeons.
-Cambridge University is providing academic supervision for RAFT’s free flap transfer breast reconstruction research project.
+Cambridge University provided academic supervision for the surgical research fellow working on RAFT’s free flap transfer breast reconstruction research project.

 Mayo Clinic is a non-profit organisation committed to clinical practice, education and research.
-The majority of the experimental work for RAFT’s free flap transfer breast reconstruction research project is being undertaken in collaboration with the Mayo Clinic.
+The majority of the experimental work for RAFT’s free flap transfer breast reconstruction research project was undertaken in collaboration with the Mayo Clinic.